-Welcome to the Class V web page and to the beginning of a new school year.
+Welcome to the Class V web page.

 Check this page regularly for updates, class information and photographs of all the exciting things we will be getting up to.

 Class V Spring Half Term Homework.

 Following on from our Autumn Term RE focus on the Islamic faith and life’s journeys, the subject of our next project is Pilgrimages.

 Choose a place of pilgrimage as the subject for your project.
 Find out all that you can about the significance of your place of pilgrimage.

 Include where it is found, for which group of people it is important, what is to be found there (what structures were built), how many people visit each year, why they visit, what significant event happened there, how pilgrims travel there and any other facts of interest.

 The project needs to be presented in an A4 folder ( file or presentation wallet) and must include a cover title, contents page, chapters, index, glossary if required, diagrams, photographs, handwritten information, printed charts, facts shared in a variety of ways.

 Handing in date is Monday 11th March giving 3 weeks to complete the project so this could be started during half term.

 Please finish the last few tests in our Bond Maths book.